-My appointment was set for a Friday at 8:00am (04/24/2015).
+My appointment was set for a Friday at 8:00 am (04/24/2015).
 I had spent time researching local clinics and decided on a urologist across town.
 The procedure itself was no big deal.
 I have had dental cleanings that took longer and were more painful than my vasectomy.
 Aside from the awkward moment of being alone on a surgical table with my pants around my ankles, it went smoothly.
-He started with a single incision on the left for the left vas deferens, then crossed through the scrotal septum and did the right side through original incision.
+He started with a single incision on the left for the left vas deferens, then crossed through the scrotal septum and did the right side through the original incision.
 I remember him cauterizing quite a bit towards the end.
 I asked if everything was alright and he mumbled something about bleeding and hemostasis.
 Pinch of the needle, slice, cut, tie, burn, stitch and I was driving home a sterilized man.
 Overall, I felt pretty good.
 (This question always comes up – no, I was not sedated for the procedure).

-I spent the next 24 hours following post op instructions.
+I spent the next 24 hours following post-op instructions.
 “Stay off your feet, ice, rest, don’t exercise, and don’t lift anything over 20lbs.”
-I watched some movies, cracked a few frozen vegetable jokes and chatted with friends who were anxiously waiting to hear about my experience.
+I watched some movies, cracked a few frozen vegetable jokes, and chatted with friends who were anxiously waiting to hear about my experience.
 The next day was more of the same — ice, sleep, chuckle.
 Aside from a little tenderness down low, I was on my way to healing.
 That night, about 36 hours after the vasectomy, was my first hiccup.
 I was enjoying my 11lb newborn when my wife decided to snap a picture.
 As I brought my baby close to my face I felt a lightning bolt go through my right testicle to my navel.
 It wasn’t the worst pain I had ever felt but it certainly got my attention.

 The area grew sore but it was bearable.
 I slept through the night but woke up feeling jittery.
 It was Sunday morning and I had to see an emergency patient at the office (I am a dentist).
 I remember struggling to maintain mental focus through the visit.
-I figured it was just pain induced anxiety.
+I figured it was just pain-induced anxiety.
 Healing takes time and I was determined to be patient.
 Monday and Tuesday were fine.
-I had some aches and pains but I was able to work through it.
+I had some aches and pains but I was able to work through them.
 When I went to bed Tuesday night, I had no idea my life was about to change forever.

 The Beginning of Things to Come: Vertigo and Loss of Sight

-3:00am Wednesday morning (5 days post vasectomy), I awoke with severe vertigo.
+At 3:00 am Wednesday morning (5 days post vasectomy), I awoke with severe vertigo.
 I spun for 5 minutes before falling back to sleep.
 When my alarm went off three hours later, I was no longer spinning but my balance was severely compromised.
 I remember getting to the bathroom by dragging my shoulder against the wall so I wouldn’t fall.
 I made it to the shower and began my morning routine.
 By this time, the dizziness was really bothering me.
 Together with the pain in my scrotum, I struggled with what was transpiring.
 Was it an illness?
 Was it the vasectomy?
 Surely my testicles couldn’t make my head spin.
 I stood in the shower palpating the area where the pain had started 5 days earlier when I felt my vision go out for the very first time.
 Being a dentist that has fixed many syncope incidents, I immediately laid down on the shower floor for the sake of my enamel.
-“One thousand one, one thousand two…” Not only had I not passed out, my vision wasn’t returning.
+“One thousand one, one thousand two…” Not only had I not passed out, but my vision also wasn’t returning.
 When I realized I was alert but blind, I panicked.
 My wife woke up to me crawling back into bed screaming her name.
 After two minutes in bed, shampoo and all, the gray faded away and my vision returned.
 I remember an intense tingling in the back of my head, like pins and needles.
 This new sensation was accompanied by a sharp headache.
 It was very localized and extended up behind my right eye.
 I understood I had just had surgery, perhaps it just needed time to heal.